josegonzalez/cakephp-sanction/README.markdown

 Rules are defined by `Permit::access();` and can contain 3 arrays:

-* Array of rules upon which we will control access
+* Array of rules upon which we will control access.
+It can be a string, but these are much less flexible.
 * Array of rules by which the User's session must be defined by
 	* If you restrict to a single model and don't use associated data, you can enter just the fieldname to match on in the Auth array
 	* If you use associated models, you need to specify a `Set::extract()` path as the fieldname